grackle-project/grackle/doc/source/Integration.rst

 frame.
 For an example of using comoving units, see the units system in the `Enzo <http://enzo-project.org/>`_ code.
-For cosmological simualations, a comoving unit system is preferred, though not required, since it allows the densities to stay roughly constant over time.
+For cosmological simualations, a comoving unit system is preferred, though not required, since it allows the densities to stay close to 1.0.

 Chemistry Data
 --------------